 Best Travel Credit Card: Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is one of the best travel credit cards we've reviewed.
-This card is good for travelers who aren't interested in the luxury perks provided by the Chase Sapphire Reserve℠, or those who feel uncomfortable committing to a $450 credit card.
+This card is good for travelers who aren't interested in the luxury perks provided by the Chase Sapphire Reserve®, or those who feel uncomfortable committing to a $450 credit card.
 As a general travel credit card, the Chase Sapphire Preferred® Card is all about flexibility.
 You can use the points you earn to book travel or transfer them to one of 11 participating airline and hotel programs.
 Chase Sapphire Preferred® Card cardholders can also take advantage of the card's points transfer program to use accrued rewards points towards loyalty programs with a number of airlines.

-New cardholders can look forward to a 50,000 bonus points worth at a minimum $625 when used as statement credit towards travel, if they spend a minimum of $4,000 on purchases in the first 3 months from account opening.
+New cardholders can look forward to a 50,000 bonus points worth a minimum of $625 when used as statement credit towards travel, if they spend a minimum of $4,000 on purchases in the first 3 months from account opening.
 The Chase Sapphire Preferred® Card rewards are earned at the rate of 2 points for every $1 spent on travel or dining and 1 point for every $1 otherwise.
 All things considered, the card's rewards can equate to as much as 2.5% on your spending.
 From its higher than average rewards potential to points flexibility, we name the Sapphire Preferred to be Chase's best credit card for travel rewards.